Service for paediatricians

 Zugang Patientinnen / Patienten für Blutentnahme, Probenabgabe, private Vorsorge, MPU, Reisemedizin

-NEU: Betenstraße 7, 44137 Dortmund
+Betenstraße 7, 44137 Dortmund

 Sprechzeiten und Abgabe Probenmaterial durch Patienten